nkon05/component/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Cafe
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will model how a cafe runs.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - getMenuPrice(int item)
+    -
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - getOrderPrice(int orderNum)
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No I don't think this should be mutable because I think it would just be one per cafe.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - This would probably rely on a queue to track orders.
+I'm not really sure.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No???
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
       - <!-- TODO: provide an argument then delete this comment -->